AkashMV/backend-learn-exercise/Readme.md

-# Chai Aur Code Backend Series
+# Exercise for learning backend.

-Following the backend series for chaiaurbackend.
+Creating a backend framework for setting up a video streaming platform